(Redirected from SNP investigation)

 Ancient and modern mtDNA distribution analyses – although they can help more clearly determine migration paths[Brandt et al. 2013] and other interesting characteristics of ancient cultures, such as female exogamy[Sjogren, Price, and Kristiansen 2016] –, has not been included in this paper for simplicity purposes.

 Potential language relationships have been used to illustrate the Indo-European demic diffusion model.
 Many long-term linguistic relationships beyond Middle Indo-European remain hypothetical at best – when not completely discarded with the current data –, and it is not the intention of this paper to support or dismiss such connections.
-Such relationships – like Indo-European dialectalisation – must be proven by linguistic research, and archaeology and genetics can only add precision to such studies.
+Such relationships – like Indo-European dialectalisation – must be proven by linguistic research, whereas archaeology and genetics can only add precision to it.

 While the theory here presented seems rational and scientifically sound, there are many alternative explanations that could have been made of the same data: these have been omitted for the sake of simplicity.